chrismcclellan/mumble/README.md

 For a demo of the original library (annyang.js), see https://www.talater.com/annyang.
 The end-user experience is basically the same.

 ##Usage
 - If using node.js with browserify for example you can run `npm install mumble-js` within your app to get the latest version.
-Then `require('mumble')` depending on your paths.
+Then `require('mumble-js')`.
 - If you're using a plain web app include mumble.js or mumble.min.js directly on your site.

 Then define some commands and start the device: